What frequency of information are you planning on?

 - Washington Department of Health, OPSI and L&I – Employer Health and Safety Requirements for School Scenarios

-- Health and safety for workplaces specifically tailored to school situations, covers personal protective equipments needed in different job types.
+- Health and safety for workplaces specifically tailored to school situations, covers personal protective equipment needed in different job types.

 - Department of Health – Cloth Face Coverings